Visa Traveler

 Why?
 Because the immigration officers are aware of the stringent US visa screening.
 They are convinced that you have been screened well already.

-They see a visa from Cambodia or Vietnam, but when they notice a US visa, they are convinced that I’m a genuine traveler.
+When they see a Cambodia visa or a Vietnam visa, they don’t really care much.
+But when they notice a US visa, they are convinced that I’m a genuine traveler.

 As you can see from the information above, there are many benefits of US visa that are highly advantageous to you as a traveler with a weak passport.

-Even though a US B1/B2 is a difficult visa to obtain, I highly recommended that you get one prior to your travels.
-Having a US visa is highly advantageous if you are planning to travel not only to the US, but to many other countries around the world that recognize and accept the US B1/B2 visa.
+Even though a US B1/B2 visa is a difficult visa to obtain, I highly recommend that you get one prior to your travels.
+Having a US visa is highly advantageous if you are planning to travel not only to the US but to many other countries around the world that recognize and accept the US B1/B2 visa.
 So go ahead and get planning.
 Your next adventure awaits!

 Thirumal Motati